voelzmo/codex/vault-aws-ha-setup.md

 platform/global/site/environment structure.

 Do not take shortcuts on the Vault paths.
 Use the fullest path necessary to define your secret.
-The path should correespond as if you only had one Vault for your secrets.
+The path should correspond as if you only had one Vault for your secrets.
 It will make things easier if the Vault data needs to be combined or split out into different vaults over time.

 TBD Do we want a best practice on path ordering?